 Kendra Ferreira

 Kendra is an artist, teacher and mother diagnosed with peritoneal mesothelioma at a time when there was no standard treatment available.
-Not letting that stop her, Kendra took her prognosis into her own hands.
+Not letting that stop her, Kendra took control of her fight with cancer.
+She has been a mesothelioma survivor for more than 20 years with no signs of slowing down.

 A Mother's Story